limscoder/react-wrangler/README.md

 One of the first things I learned when beginning react is that `props` serve as the public API for components.
 It's a great concept because eliminating imperative function calls from the API makes components declarative and easily composable.
-An entire react application is composed by declaring a deep render tree of react-elements and using event handlers to trigger behavior and state changes in response to user actions.
+An entire react application is composed by defining a tree of react-elements and using event handlers to trigger state changes in response to user actions.
 The `render->user action->update state->render` cycle is commonly referred to as "one way data flow".

 This should be a very elegant solution to application development, but many state management frameworks force react developers to